w3c/wai-curricula/content/content-author/data-tables.md

 Optional ideas to assess knowledge:

-* Short Answer Questions &mdash; Ask students what type of information header cells should contain.
-Assess how students understand the type of information table headers cells should contain.
+* Short Answer Questions &mdash; Ask students what type of information header cells should convey.
+Assess how students understand the type of information table headers cells should convey.
 * Practical &mdash; Give students a table without designated headers.
 Ask them to tell which cells should be the header cells and how many rows and/or columns the headers should span.
 Assess how students recognize the header cells as well as their scope.
 * Practical &mdash; Have students designate the header cells and their scope using an accessible authoring tool of their choice.
 Assess how students use accessible authoring tools to designate the header cells and their scope.